 What About Promoting Cell Regeneration, and Stimulating Collagen

 “The treatment is especially effective at improving the appearance of the face, neck, and chest, by reducing signs of aging, wrinkles and age spots.”

 “Six weeks of treatment with LED’s can significantly improve the appearance of fine lines.”

 — In Style Magazine/Sept.2008]

 When we stop to think that no life would exist on this planet without the sun, it seems likely that healing benefits can be found in light.
 Light streams photons (tiny packets of energy) to our bodies resulting in numerous benefits to our well-being by enhancing our body's natural chemistry and healing abilities.
-LED Light Therapy uses the therapeutic effects of light to assist the body at a cellular level, increasing circulation, reducing inflammation, relieving pain & much more.
+LED Light Therapy uses the therapeutic effects of light to assist the body at a cellular level, increasing circulation, relieving pain & much more.